No. 112 Squadron RAF: Cold War

-The squadron re-formed at RAF Fassberg in Germany on 12 May 1951, in the fighter bomber role, equipped with de Havilland Vampire Mk 5s.
+The squadron re-formed at RAF Fassberg in Germany on 12 May 1951, on fighter bombers, equipped with de Havilland Vampire Mk 5s.
 It later moved to Jever and then RAF Bruggen.
-In January 1954 it assumed the day fighter role, when its Vampires were replaced by Canadair Sabre F Mk IVs.
-Hawker Hunters were delivered to 112 Sqn in April 1956, but the unit was disbanded at Bruggen on 31 May 1957.
+In January 1954 it became a day fighter squadron, when its Vampires were replaced by Canadair Sabre F Mk IVs.
+Hawker Hunters were delivered to 112 Sqn in April 1956 but the unit was disbanded at Bruggen on 31 May 1957.
 On 1 August 1960, the squadron was re-formed as a Bloodhound surface-to-air missile unit, at RAF Church Fenton, defending Thor IRBM sites in the area.
 The squadron's operational base was at RAF Breighton.
 Following withdrawal of the Thor from service, the need for the unit was reduced, and it disbanded on 31 March 1964.

-However, 112 Sqn was re-formed on 2 November 1964, at RAF Woodhall Spa, equipped with Bloodhound Mk 2s.
+The squadron was re-formed on 2 November 1964, at RAF Woodhall Spa, equipped with Bloodhound Mk 2s.
 The squadron moved to Cyprus on 1 October 1967 and remained there until it was disbanded on 1 July 1975.